gallazzo/TicTacToe/README.md

     sudo cp libraylib.a /usr/local/lib/libraylib.a
     sudo cp raylib.h /usr/local/include/raylib/raylib.h

-Now you can use Raylib on your projects!
+Now you can use raylib on your projects!

 ### Build TicTacToe